chandu85/Data_Science_Portfolio/Project 5 - U.S Permanent Visa Approval Prediction/README.md

     - job_level - Level of the job role, or expertise level of the candidate.
     - year - Year of the application decision.
     - salary - Salary offered to the candidate for the position.
-- Below are some of the other variables present in the input dataset that I dropped for this case study as I didn't see them fit.
+- Below are some of the other variables present in the input dataset that I dropped for this project as I didn't see them fit.
     - employer_name
     - job_info_work_city
     - pw_job_title_9089